thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 5. Choose previously created entity view type from the drop-down menu and enter the beginning of an entity view name.
 Click "Add" in the lower right corner of the dialog box.
 6. After the alias has been added, click "Save" in the lower right corner of the dialog box.
 7. Click the "Add new widget" icon in the center of the screen.
 8. From the drop-down Select widget menu, select a Cards bundle.
-In the cell "Timeseries", pick a Timeseries Table widget.
+In the cell “Latest values”, pick a _Entities table_ widget.
-9. In the upper right corner of the "Add widget" dialog, set time window.
-Input data source: Entity type, _Entity view type_ alias and add telemetry.
+9. Select the _Entity view type_ alias and add telemetry.
 Click "Add" in the lower right corner to add a widget.
 10. After adding the widget, click a big tick icon in the lower right corner of the screen to save all applied changes.

 {% include images-gallery.html imageCollection="entity-view-type" %}